swoft-cloud/swoft/README.md

 The first high-performance PHP coroutine full-stack componentization framework based on Swoole native coroutine, built-in coroutine web server and commonly-used coroutine client, resident memory, which has no dependency on PHP-FPM, asynchronous non-blocking IO implementation, similar to synchronous client style of writing to achieve the use of asynchronous clients, without complex asynchronous callback, no tedious yield, similar  Go language coroutines, flexible annotations framework, a powerful global dependency injection container base on annotations, and great service governance , flexible and powerful AOP, PSR specification implementation, etc., could be used to build high-performance Web systems, APIs, middleware, basic services, microservice and so on.

 - Base on Swoole extension
-- Built-in HTTP, TCP, WebSocket Server
+- Built-in HTTP, TCP, WebSocket Coroutine Server
-- Poweful AOP (Aspect Oriented Programming)
+- Powerful AOP (Aspect Oriented Programming)
 - Flexible and comprehensive annotations framework
 - Global dependency injection container
 - PSR-7 based HTTP message implementation